mindspore-ai/docs/docs/api_cpp/source_en/session.md

 - Parameters

-    - `filename`: Name of the file to save flatbuffer.
+    - `filename`: Filename of the file to save buffer.

 - Returns